strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 #### Mirror Maker 1 removal

-To make things easier to remember, we decided to remove the support for Mirror Maker 1 using the same schedule as we have for the ZooKeeper support removal.
+To make things easier to remember, we decided to remove the support for MirrorMaker 1 using the same schedule as we have for the ZooKeeper support removal.
-So the `0.4y` version will be the last Strimzi version with support for Mirror Maker 1.
+So the `0.4y` version will be the last Strimzi version with support for MirrorMaker 1.

 While many different mirroring tools for Apache Kafka can replace Mirror Maker 1, the most obvious choice is Mirror Maker 2.
 Mirror Maker 2 has been part of the Apache Kafka project already for a long time and was from the beginning developed as an improved replacement and successor of Mirror Maker 1